OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/deployed-env/troubleshooting.md

 of interrupting the script mid-process would be permanent deletion of basin polygon/features within the basin shapefile.  <br>

 If the script is interrupted mid-process, there is a fix.
 This is a semi-complicated process so it is best to avoid this troubleshooting issue altogether by never running both scripts at the same time.
-The corrupted basin shapefile (not the basin extent shapefile) must be overwritten with an original copy becuse new fields have been created in the shapefile (that should have been deleted at the end of the script if the script ran to completion.)Most likely, the fields of the attribute table are not correct (either too many fields or not enough fields).
+The corrupted basin shapefile (not the basin extent shapefile) must be overwritten with an original copy because new fields have been created in the shapefile (that should have been deleted at the end of the script if the script ran to completion.)Most likely, the fields of the attribute table are not correct (either too many fields or not enough fields).
 If one does not have an original copy of the shapefile, follow the instructions below.

 1. Open QGIS Desktop.